FlowFuse/flowfuse/docs/install/configuration.md

 By default, rate limiting is disabled and the platform will not rate limit any requests.

 To enable rate limiting, you can set the `rate_limits.enabled` option to `true`.

-This will enable rate limiting for all routes unless explicitly disabled (see note below).
-By default, all routes will be limited requests to 1000 per 1 minute window for logged in users, and 60 per 1 minute window for anonymous users.
+When enabled, all routes will be limited to 1000 requests per 1 minute window.
+These defaults can be adjusted by setting values in the configuration options listed below.

 NOTE: Some routes are prohibited from being rate limited, such as the logout and acl routes.